 Event Type: Warning

-Steps to reduce the chances of having a dirty shutdown
+Steps to reduce the chances of a dirty shutdown

-In the Windows operating system a service has 30 seconds to shut down once it receives a shutdown notification.
-After the 30 seconds expire, the Service Control Manager will force the service to shut down.
-In the case of the DFSR service, a busy hub server may need more than 30 seconds to commit outstanding changes to the database.
-If the DFSR service does not commit all changes in the 30 seconds allotted by the Service Control Manager it will be forcibly closed forcing a dirty shown down recovery.
+In Windows, a service has 30 seconds to shut down after it receives a shutdown notification.
+After 30 seconds, the Service Control Manager forces the service to shut down.
+Where the DFSR service is concerned, a busy hub server may need more than 30 seconds to commit outstanding changes to the database.
+If the DFSR service does not commit all changes in the 30 seconds that are allotted by the Service Control Manager, the service is forcibly closed, and this triggers a dirty shutdown recovery.

-Power outages or any other hard reboot of a DFSR server can cause a dirty shutdown recovery to occur.
-To reduce the chances of this occurring make sure your DFSR servers are connected to a UPS to allow them to gracefully shutdown.
+Power outages or any other hard reboot of a DFSR server may also trigger a dirty shutdown recovery.
+To reduce the chances of a dirty shutdown, make sure that your DFSR servers are connected to an uninterruptible power supply (UPS) to allow them to gracefully shut down.

-On DFSR servers that need more than 30 seconds to shut down you can use the WaitToKillServiceTimeout value to extend the amount of time allowed for all services to shut down.
+On DFSR servers that require more than 30 seconds to shut down, you can use the WaitToKillServiceTimeout value to extend the time period that's allowed for all services to shut down.

-This value affects all services not just DFSR.
-It is recommended to set this value to the lowest setting that still allows DFSR enough time to shutdown cleanly.
-You can determine how long your DFSR service needs to shut down using the following process
+Note This value is in milliseconds.
+This example displays five minutes of shutdown time.
+The value can be increased or decreased as necessary.
+This value affects all services, not just DFSR.
+We recommend that you set this value to the lowest value that still gives DFSR sufficient time to shut down cleanly.
+Use the following process to determine how long your DFSR service needs to shut down:

 Contact us for more help